 Think back to your favorite teacher.
-My favorite teacher growing up was a fourth grade, no-bullshit badass.
+My favorite teacher growing up was a fourth grade, no-BS badass.
 She’d call you out for passive-aggressively asking for the scissors instead of directly asking for them (which I never forgot).
 She had no problem sharing her opinion.
 She created cool new clubs, even when the school wasn’t in the market for this.
 She also ratted me out to my parents when I ended up with a 70 on my report card for not working hard enough, causing my mother to spend the next marking period quizzing me on nouns, verbs and adjectives in the grocery store.

 Oh, and she sold me out at the parent-teacher conference the time we started a club (which would now be considered a gang and schools have a zero tolerance policy on gang activity) and wrote an initiation document, in which “pee on your science book” was the chosen activity to prove your worthiness to our sorority.